Curvature-Dimension for Autonomous Lagrangians: Introduction

 One of the main goals of this work is to demonstrate the equivalence between three notions of curvature-dimension bounds for a weighted manifold endowed with a Lagrangian: the first, in terms of a quantity on the tangent bundle generalizing the weighted Riemannian (and Finslerian) Ricci curvature; the second, in terms of a Bochner-type formula for solutions to the Hamilton-Jacobi equation; and the third, in terms of displacement convexity of entropy along cost-minimizing interpolations between probability measures.

 It is a feature of our curvature-dimension condition that it only depends on the Euler-Lagrange dynamics on a single energy level.
 If the Lagrangian comes from a Finsler metric (that is, if it is two-homogeneous on each fiber of the tangent bundle), then this determines the dynamics on all energy levels; but if there is no homogeneity then this is no longer true.
 By adding a constant to the Lagrangian, one can pass to a different energy level - but the validity of the curvature-dimension condition depends on the chosen energy level.
-At this point it is worth mentioning that our results are do not follow from analogous results on Finsler manifolds, since in general there is no Finsler metric whose geodesic flow coincides with the Euler-Lagrange flow on the given energy level (although there is a Finsler metric whose unit-speed geodesics are \emph{reparametrizations} of solutions to the Euler-Lagrange equation on the given energy level \cite{IS}).
+At this point it is worth mentioning that our results do not follow from analogous results on Finsler manifolds, since in general there is no Finsler metric whose geodesic flow coincides with the Euler-Lagrange flow on the given energy level (although there is a Finsler metric whose unit-speed geodesics are \emph{reparametrizations} of solutions to the Euler-Lagrange equation on the given energy level \cite{IS}).

 For more information on the synthetic characterization of curvature-dimension bounds, see \cite{St23,Vil,OhBook}.
 Notions of curvature for Lagrangian and Hamiltonian systems were studied in \cite{Ag07,Ag,AG,BM,Fou,Gr}; for the special case of (electro)magnetic Lagrangians, which serve as one of our main examples, see \cite{Asse,BA,Gouda,Gro,Woj}.
+Displacement convexity in optimal transport with Lagrangian cost was studied previously in Schachter \cite{SchThesis} and in Yang \cite{Yang}.